McLarenCollege/foundations_public/overlapping-meetings-part-2.md

 **Note that meeting 2 may start before meeting 1**

-Tip: If the end of one meeting is before the start of the other meeting, then the meetings do not overlap.
+Tip: If the end of one meeting is at or before the start of the other meeting, then the meetings do not overlap.

 ```js